 1. Welcome

 Ms. Hogge called the meeting to order and welcomed the WGQ Executive Committee (EC) members, alternates and other participants.
-Mr. Hogge thanked Ms. Ms. McKeever and Oncor for hosting the meeting.
+Ms. Hogge thanked Ms. McKeever and Oncor for hosting the meeting.
 Ms. Nagi reminded the participants that the NAESB Antitrust Guidelines and Other Meeting Policies were in effect and called the roll of the WGQ EC members and alternates.
 Quorum was established.

-Ms. Hogge welcomed new WGQ EC members, Steve McCord with TC Energy and Keith Sappenfield with KS Energy Consultant, and the new WGQ alternate, Ms. Lopez with Kinder Morgan.
+Ms. Hogge welcomed new WGQ EC members, Steve McCord with TC Energy and Keith Sappenfield with KS Energy Consultant, and the new WGQ alternate, Nichole Lopez with Kinder Morgan.

 2. Consent Agenda